kristjan97/google-foo-bar/README.md

 Need more information on how the Google foo bar challenge invitation appears.
 If you have more information on how it works/appears, please contact me at kristjanvonbulow@gmail.com

+- I also think that perhaps Google is using their ad personalization module to target people and give them an invitation.
+What this means is that you cannot run this program without logging into a Google account, also I believe you cannot run this program if you set strict privacy settings on your Google account.

 ## License

     Copyright [2019] [Kristjan von Bulow]